Share this Post

 WHAT TO LOOK FOR IN THE ROOF

-The time has come and you’re looking to buy a home in the Gansevoort area.
-You’ve thought it through and the means justify the end.
-When looking into purchasing a new home make sure you check everything vigorously.
-That might include checking the foundation, structure rigidity of the house, ceilings, if there’s mold, and of course the roof.
-As all homeowners know there’s a lot more things you should check, but today we’ll just be focusing on the roof.
-Think about a time that it was pouring, now think about this; you’re sitting in your new home that you just purchased and a leak starts to emerge, not only will you be upset but also wet.
-This just adds more stress and money being used when all of this could have been avoided.
+The time has come and you’re looking to buy a home in the Gansevoort or Greater Albany, NY area.
+It is key to properly inspect any potential property that you are looking to purchase.
+That might include checking the foundation, structural integrity of the house, quality of the ceilings, if there’s mold, and of course the roof.
+As all homeowners know, there are a lot more things you should check, but today we’ll just be focusing on the roof.
+By inspecting the roof of the home, you can avoid a lot of frustration and money in the future.
 Read these simple things you can look out for when purchasing a new home.

-Roof Recently Installed but, Was It Done Correctly ?
+Roof Recently Installed but, Was It Correctly Installed?

-At times of purchasing a house the homeowner might say they recently had their roof replaced.
-Most people who are trying to sell their home will try to get everything done for cheap, and fast.
-A lot of home sellers will do this so that they won’t have to invest more money into their home before selling it.
+There are many times that the seller of a home will have the roof replaced or repaired before putting it up for sale.
+Most people who are trying to sell their home will try to get all the necessary repairs done as cheap as possible, and fast.
+A lot of sellers will do this so that they won’t have to invest more money into their home before selling it.
 Again, get on top of the roof and check to see if this is the case.
-It will be easy to spot an improper installment.
+It will be easy to spot an improper installation.
 Take the picture below as an example of improper installment.

-Depending on the situation, roofs with damaged shingles should be a concerning factor when purchasing a house.
+Depending on the situation, a roof with damaged shingles should be a concerning factor when purchasing a house.
 Shingles that are damaged can lead to leaks and mold on the plywood sheathing.
-This is not a pretty sight to have in your home, best bet is to have a look around the roof and determine it for yourself.
-Damaged shingles will look crumbled up, they will have large cracks, and sometimes they will often shift.
-Debris that falls off a low hanging tree can cause shingle damage as well, so keep an eye out for trees nearby.
+This is not a pretty sight to have in your home.
+If you do see this, most times you can have the seller of the home pay for the repair before you purchase the home.
+Damaged shingles will look crumbled up, they will have large cracks, and sometimes they will often stiffen up.
+Debris that falls off a low hanging tree can cause shingle damage as well.
+Be sure to check and trim back any low hanging branches on trees near the roof line to prevent damage to the shingles in the future from branches falling on them.

 Is Your Roof Rotting ?

-Roof leaks will eventually leave rot, it’s not a matter of if but rather when.
-This is an easy thing to spot, check it out by going inside the attic.
-You can often spot the rot fast, there will either be a hole in the plywood sheathing or black streaks around the affected areas.
+Roof leaks will eventually produce rot.
+It is not a matter of if but rather when this will occur.
+This is an easy thing to spot, if you have access to the attic.
+You can quickly spot mold and rotting on the roof deck as long as there is an adequate amount of light in the attic.
+There will either be a hole in the plywood sheathing or black streaks around the affected areas.
 It’s also common to have a musty scent if there’s been an untreated leak.
 Sometimes the home seller might get a cheap fix by adding silicon or caulk and applying it to the affected areas.
-This is not a fix and it will leak again.
+This is not a proper or a permanent fix and it will leak again.